Support ASIHTTPRequest - buy Space Harvest - my new real-time strategy game for iPod Touch & iPhone!

 The classes

-An ASIHTTPRequest subclass that makes talking to S3 easy.
+An ASIHTTPRequest subclass that handles the basics of talking to S3.
 It generates the HTTP headers S3 requires for you.

 GET an object